UWrc/UWrc.github.io/docs/hyak101/basics/system.md

 That's right, everytime you click and icon or item in Windows Explorer or Finder, a program is running on the command line in the background to perform the action such as viewing a list of files, opening a file, or executing an application.

-Visualize your Windows Explorer or Finder view.
+Visualize your Windows Explorer or Finder.
 As you click on directory or folder icons, you move through your local computer's file system to view items (documents, scripts, photos) inside.
-In this section we will use the CLI to move through directories and view their content.
+In this section we will use the CLI to move through directories and view their content on `klone`.
 We will use commands to call programs that tell use "where we are" on `klone` and what items we can access.
 :::

 ## Location is Key